dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 Many SQL blogs advise the use of CTEs instead of subqueries.
 Among other benefits, they are much more readable.
 Operations are compartmentalized into discrete chunks and they can be read in order top to bottom instead of forcing the reader to work their way inside out.

-DuckDB enables the same interpretability improvement for every scalar function!
+DataMiner enables the same interpretability improvement for every scalar function!
 Use the dot operator to chain functions together, just like in Python.
 The prior expression in the chain is used as the first argument to the subsequent function.

 ```sql
 SELECT